scheduling meetings with lawmakers

 It may still be summer, but it’s almost time for fall legislative sessions across the country.
 Which means it may be time to start scheduling meetings with legislators.
-Are you struggling with how to schedule meetings with lawmakers?
-As we’ve noted before, the key to effective lobbying is being able to get in front of the right lawmakers or regulatory and policy leaders.
-However, getting in front of the right people may not always be the easiest thing to do, or could take longer than anticipated.
+Are you struggling with scheduling meetings with lawmakers?
+As we’ve noted before, the key to effective lobbying is getting in front of the right legislators or regulatory and policy leaders.
+However, scheduling meetings with lawmakers can often be challenging or take longer than expected.
 If you are struggling to schedule legislative meetings on your own, here are some tips to help you succeed!

-Tip #1: Be Flexible and Open to Virtual Meetings
+Tip #1: Be Flexible with Time, Location, and Format

 Tip #2: Meetings with Staff Are a Good Thing